- Duration: 1 year

 We are committed to developing transferable skills and to improving graduate employability.
 We want highly capable graduate informaticians who can fulfil the growing bioinformatics needs of local, national and international employers.

-In addition to satisfying the requirements of the Cardiff University General Entrance Requirements, meeting English language requirements of IELTS at least 6.5 and at least this in each subsection, at the discretion of the relevant Board of Studies, applicants will:
+In addition to satisfying the requirements of the Cardiff University General Entrance Requirements, meeting English language requirements IELTS of at least 7.5 with 6.5 in each subsection, at the discretion of the relevant Board of Studies, applicants will:

 • normally possess a minimum of an upper second-class (or equivalent) primary degree in a bioscience or computing or mathematics/statistics.